Insurance RequirementsWe require that everyone who travels with us have supplemental insurance.

 - Trip interruption

-Go through all the benefits, comparing the plans and noting that some are fixed amounts and some are percentages of the trip cost.
+Go through all the benefits, comparing the plans and note that some are fixed amounts and some are percentages of the trip cost.
 You can also adjust the trip cost if you’d like, perhaps not including the airfare or other personal costs beyond what you’re paying Embark.
 This will bring down the quote but, obviously, reduce the coverage you receive.

-In fact, to see the absolute minimum coverage required by Embark – medical and evacuation – you can enter “0″ or other low number as the trip cost in the first part of your search.
+In fact, to see the absolute minimum coverage required by Embark – medical and evacuation – you can enter a other low number as the trip cost in the first part of your search.
 The fixed amounts of medical and evacuation coverage will not change, but the price will come way down – and all the percentage coverages will go to zero.

-Finally, once you have decided on a policy and made a purchase, forward your confirmation to Embark.
+Finally, once you have decided on a policy and made a purchase, forward your policy to Embark.
 You will also want to print a copy of the declaration page, usually page one of the document, and carry it with you during your trip.
 This will allow you to have at your fingertips a quick summary of the coverages you have purchased, and importantly, the toll-free number with which to contact the insurer in the event of an occurrence for which you may need pre-authorization, such as evacuation, medical treatment, or hospitalization.

 What Will Insurance Cost?

 Obviously this varies quite a bit, depending on factors such as the nature of the trip, country you’re going to, activities, coverages chosen, and your age.
 In general, you can expect a comprehensive policy that meets all of Embark’s requirements and gives you peace of mind to cost anywhere from 5% to 12% of your total trip cost.
+“Cancel for Any Reason Policies” can cost up to 40% of your trip costs.

 Of course, all of these supplemental insurance companies are available to answer your questions via the toll-free number on their site.
-You should also start with a call to your medical and homeowner/rental insurance companies to see how their coverages will help.